jpasqua/MultiMon/README.md

 ### Code Structure

-The primary functional areas of *MultiMon* are:
+The primary functional areas of *MultiMon* are given below.
+You don't need to know this to build and use the project, but if you want to work on it, this will give you an idea of where the different functionality is implemented.

 * `MultiMon`
 	* The primary logic for the application.
 It holds the printer client objects and the settings object which are used throughout the application. `MultiMon` use the `WebThing` framework and follows the organization it defines for the setup and loop functions.
-	* `MultiMon` calls the `GUI` as part of it's main loop to give it time to execute.
+	* `MultiMon` calls the `GUI` as part of its main loop to give it time to execute.
 * `MMSettings`
 	* Provides the functionality to read, write, and update settings that are shared throughout the application.
 * `MMWebUI`